Emanuelfo/Neuro-Environment/README.md

-# Neuro-Environment
+# Neuro Environment

+**Urban Mental Stress Monitoring System**

+## Project Overview

-Um Quarto 2.0 developed an urban monitoring system that identifies mental stress zones within cities by using environmental and climate data, including information from NASA satellites.
+**Neuro Environment** is an urban monitoring system that identifies mental stress zones in cities using environmental and climate data.
+The project integrates satellite information from NASA and the Copernicus program, vegetation coverage, population density, and air pollution data, based on peer-reviewed studies in environmental neuroscience.

-Inspired by the words of Brazilian thinker and activist Ailton Krenak — “There will come a time when the Earth will no longer respond.
-It will be a dead Earth.” — the project reflects on the urgent need to reconnect urbanization with nature, recognizing that human well-being depends directly on the planet’s health.
+Inspired by Brazilian thinker Ailton Krenak:
+*"There will come a time when the Earth will no longer respond.
+It will be a dead Earth."*

-Our system seeks to create this convergence by mapping how environmental factors — such as heat, pollution, and the lack of green spaces — affect the mental balance of urban populations.
-The consequences of the climate crisis are already visible: 90% of the world’s coastal cities face the risk of flooding by 2050, and these are precisely where most of the global population lives.
-With Um Quarto 2.0, we aim to transform data into awareness — offering citizens, policymakers, and researchers a tool that reveals how mental health and the environment are deeply interconnected, and how the future of cities depends on our ability to listen to and care for the Earth.
+The goal is to demonstrate the direct relationship between urban mental health and environmental health, turning environmental data into awareness and actionable tools for decision-making.

+---

+## Key Features

+### 1. Interactive Map
+- Implemented with **Leaflet.js**.
+- Displays urban mental stress zones in Rio de Janeiro.
+- Layer options include:
+  - Urban Stress Index (based on the ICCA methodology)
+  - Air Pollution (PM2.5)
+  - Heat Islands
+  - Vegetation Loss
+  - Population Vulnerability
+- Supports zoom, neighborhood selection, and detailed area information.

+### 2. Global Statistics
+- Shows data on air pollution, mental health issues, urban exposure, and social vulnerability.
+- Visualized with interactive charts.

+### 3. Neuroenvironmental Analysis
+- Explains the neurobiological effects of pollution, extreme heat, and lack of green spaces on the human brain.
+- Integrates scientific studies to support public policy decisions.

+### 4. ICCA Methodology (Environmental Cognitive Load Index)
+- A model that weights different environmental factors to estimate mental health impact:
+  - Air pollution
+  - Vegetation and green spaces
+  - Population density
+  - Urban heat
+  - Urban and social stress sources

+---

+## Data Sources

+- **NASA EarthData & Worldview** – Temperature, land cover, pollution, and climate data.
+- **Copernicus GHSL** – Urbanization and population density information.
+- **Global Forest Watch** – Vegetation coverage and green area monitoring.
+- **Sentinel-2 & Landsat 8** – High-resolution satellite data for vegetation and urban heat.
+- **MODIS Terra/Aqua** – Surface temperature and global environmental monitoring.
+- **Peer-reviewed studies** – Environmental neuroscience and the effects of pollution on the brain.

+---

+## Technologies

+- **Frontend:** HTML5, CSS3, JavaScript (ES6)
+- **Interactive Maps:** Leaflet.js
+- **Typography:** Google Fonts (Inter)
+- **Design:** Dark mode, glassmorphism, smooth gradients, futuristic aesthetics
+- **Data Processing:** Python (optional for satellite data preprocessing)

+---

+## Project Structure